-As of April 2023, CWD has been detected in free-ranging deer and elk in portions of Alabama, Arkansas, Colorado, Idaho, Illinois, Iowa, Kansas, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming and Alberta, Manitoba and Saskatchewan, Canada.
-In addition, CWD has been found in captive/farmed elk and white-tailed deer in Colorado, Illinois, Iowa, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, New York, Ohio, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, West Virginia, Wisconsin and Alberta, Quebec and Saskatchewan, Canada.
+As of April 2024, CWD has been detected in free-ranging deer and elk in portions of Alabama, Arkansas, Colorado, Florida, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming and Alberta, Manitoba and Saskatchewan, Canada.
+In addition, CWD has been found in captive/farmed elk and white-tailed deer in Colorado, Illinois, Iowa, Kansas, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New York, Ohio, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, West Virginia, Wisconsin and Alberta, Quebec and Saskatchewan, Canada.

-In West Virginia, CWD has been found in 594 white-tailed deer.
-Testing of road-kill deer in all WV counties has been continuous since 2002.
-The WVDNR, Wildlife Resources Section, in cooperation with various USDA certified laboratories has tested more than 21,937 deer from West Virginia for CWD.
-As of April 2023, 526 deer from Hampshire County, 20 from Hardy County, 28 from Berkeley County, 11 from Mineral County and nine from Morgan County are the only animals found thus far to have the abnormal prion associated with CWD.
+In West Virginia, CWD has been found in 714 white-tailed deer.
+Testing of road-kill deer in all West Virginia counties has been continuous since 2002.
+The WVDNR's Wildlife Resources Section, in cooperation with various USDA certified laboratories has tested more than 22,851 deer from West Virginia for CWD.
+As of April 2024, 617 deer from Hampshire County, 26 from Hardy County, 36 from Berkeley County, 15 from Mineral County, 16 from Morgan County and four from Jefferson County are the only animals found thus far to have the abnormal prion associated with CWD.